Ernyoke/ervin-szilagyi-static-site/src/articles/running-serverless-lambdas-with-rust-aws.md

 cargo lambda build --release
 ```

 By default, this will target the `x86-64` architecture.
 If we would like to target Graviton with ARM64 architecture, we can add the `--arm64` flag.
 It is that simple.
 We can notice that, that the architecture of our current machine does not matter when building the Lambda.
-We can create a target package for `x86` or for `arm64`, regardless if we are on a shiny MacBook M1 machine or an intel/AMD based PC/laptop. `cargo-lambda` uses Zig-lang under hood for cross-compilation and it makes sure to hide the  complexity from us when we are building Rust executables.
+We can create a target package for `x86` or for `arm64`, regardless if we are on a shiny MacBook M1 machine or an intel/AMD based PC/laptop. `cargo-lambda` uses Zig-lang under the hood for cross-compilation and it makes sure to hide the complexity from us when we are building Rust executables.

 ### What if we don't like magic?

 Using `cargo-lambda` makes it easy to build the necessary executable from a Rust project, but what if we would want to do it ourselves?
 It turns out this can be a kind of rabbit hole.
-Generally, if our Lambda is a binary executable, it should be built targeting a Linux environment since AWS is using a flavor Amazon Linux under the hood for the Lambda runtime.
+Generally, if our Lambda is a binary executable, it should be built targeting a Linux environment since AWS is using a flavor of Amazon Linux under the hood for the Lambda runtime.
 This can be done somewhat flawlessly if our host machine is also running Linux.
-We just have to do the steps bellow:
+We just have to do the steps below:

 1. Assuming we have Rust installed the [recommended way](https://www.rust-lang.org/tools/install), we should also have `rustup` tool present for managing build toolchains.
 Using `rustup` we should add `x86_64-unknown-linux-musl` build target: